We earn commissions from links on this site.

 Prices & Packages

-- Bitdefender Internet Security starts at € 24 and adds the firewall and several extra features.
-It protects 3 PCs.
+- Bitdefender Internet Security starts at € 19 (Europe) or $ 25 (USA).
+It adds a firewall and parental controls.
+It protects 1 to 10 PCs.

-- Bitdefender Total Security starts at € 32 and adds several extra features.
-It protects up to 5 devices.
+- Bitdefender Total Security starts at € 35 (Europe) or $ 40 (USA).
+It adds an optimizer and support for other OS.
+It protects 5 to 10 devices.

 Note: There is also Bitdefender Antivirus Free Edition, the free version of Antivirus Plus.
 This is the best free antivirus software.
 But honestly, it’s very basic and not much better than the built-in Microsoft Defender.
 So instead, we recommend Bitdefender’s paid antivirus software.
 It’s worth it.